Flowette: Flow Matching with Graphette Priors for Graph Generation: Background and setting

 \subsection{Flow Matching on Graphs}

 \paragraph{Related Work.} Graph generation has need to capture local and global structures, as motivated by domains like molecular design, combinatorial optimisation, and biological networks \cite{mercado2021graph, sun2023difusco, yi2023graph}.
 Existing methods can be broadly grouped into autoregressive \citep{you2018graphrnn, liao2019efficient, shi2020masked, goyal2020graphgen} and one-shot paradigms \citep{dai2020scalable, shirzad2022tdgen, karami2023higen, davies2023size}.
 Diffusion-based generative models have recently become the dominant one-shot paradigm for graphs \citep{niu2020permutation, jo2022sdegraphs}, but discrete time versions tie sampling trajectory to the training schedule.
 Continuous-time discrete diffusion models based on Continuous Time Markov Chains (CTMCs) address this rigidity by decoupling the sampling grid from the training objective \citep{campbell2022continuous, xu2024disco}.
 DisCo \cite{xu2024disco}, for instance, defines a discrete-state continuous-time diffusion on graphs and inherits the permutation-equivariant/invariant properties of DiGress \citep{vignacdigress} while enabling flexible numerical integration and theoretical control of approximation error \citep{xu2024disco}.
 Discrete flow matching (DFM) extends FM to discrete state spaces, where probability paths are defined by time-inhomogeneous CTMCs and the model parameterises transition rates rather than continuous velocities \citep{campbell2024discretefm, gat2024discretefm,qinmadeira2024defog}.
 In parallel, some works have explored continuous FM and flow-based formulations for graphs by relaxing discrete structures into continuous spaces~\citep{liu2019graph,eijkelboom2024vfmgraphs}.
 However, they typically rely on implicit couplings between source and target graphs.
-More discussion of related work is in Appendix~\ref{sec:more-related-work}.
+Concurrent work~\citep{chen2026prior} independently explores domain-informed source distributions for graph flow matching, focusing on graph reconstruction rather than generation.
+Extended background on flow matching, together with a more thorough discussion of related work, is provided in Appendix~\ref{sec:more-related-work}.

 \paragraph{Flow matching} offers an alternative to diffusion-based training for continuous-time generative models \citep{lipman2023flowmatching}.
 Rectified-flow variants adopt linear interpolants, and regress the associated constant conditional velocity field \citep{liu2023rectifiedflow}, leading to state-of-the-art results in high-dimensional image and sequence generation \citep{esser2024rectified, ma2024sit}.
 We need coupling between graph samples $G_0^i$ from a source (noise) distribution in $\mathcal{S}$ and target (data) graphs $G_1^j$ from the data distribution in $\mathcal{S}$. $\mathcal{S}$ will later correspond to a continuous relaxation of adjacency matrices, node features, and edge features.
 FM learns a time-conditioned vector field $v_\theta : \mathcal{S} \times [0,1] \to \mathcal{S}$, parameterized by $\theta$, that approximates the conditional velocity along the path defined by time $t \in [0, 1]$.
 It assumes paired samples $(G_0^i, G_1^j)$ together with interpolating states $(G_t)_{t\in[0,1]}$ defining a probability path between the noise distribution and the data distribution.
 The FM training objective is defined as a regression loss: